 MAES Activities: Competitive Grants, etc., FY 2008-2010 - The MAES provided to the faculty competitive grant support totaling \$367,928 for 2008/2009 and \$438,780 for FY2010.
 These funds were used to support research in animal health, vaccine development, sensory and nano-bio-tech development research for nutrition and food safety, genomics, environmental and renewable energy and ecosystem sustainability, and conservation biology in Chesapeake Bay region.
 MAES also spent about \$670,000 towards purchasing badly needed research equipment to help support the faculty research in all four of its research centers encompassing eight research facilities.
 In addition, MAES helped spearhead organizing of faculty research teams to apply for multi-million dollar grants.
 In this effort, MAES was successful in linking our faculty with the scientists at the USDA-BARC for initiating additional joint team projects.
 All these efforts helped increase the AGNR's Research funding from about \$24 M in 2009 to \$34 M in 2010, which is a significant boost.
 Finally, MAES in collaboration with AGNR's Extension component (UME) sponsored Northeast Research and Extension Directors of the Land Grant Universities' Summit in Baltimore in 2010.
 They selected the "Climate Change and Water Resources" as the theme for the Summit.
 This has lead to the organizing of the Northeast Climate Change Committee that will have a Forum in March 2011 and Maryland is playing a leadership role for this effort.
 The objective of the Forum is to bring together the faculty from Northeast Land Grant Universities and form transdisciplinary and multi-institutional research teams.
-This effort is meant to help build successful teams and apply for multi-institutional research teams.
+This effort is meant to help build successful teams and apply for multi-million dollar integrated regional research and extension related to Adaptation and Mitigation of Climate Change.